earth-artificial-intelligence/earth_ai_book_materials/chapter_07/README.md

 ## Introduction

 Welcome to the captivating world of hydrologic modeling, where the fusion of machine learning and Earth sciences opens up new frontiers of understanding.
-In this introductory chapter, we embark on a journey to unravel the intricate dynamics of the hydrologic cycle and explore the powerful applications of machine learning in this field.
+In this introductory chapter, we get on a journey to unravel the intricate dynamics of the hydrologic cycle and explore the powerful applications of machine learning in this field.

 The hydrologic cycle encompasses the fate and significance of water in various land surface processes, from river streamflow and soil moisture to snowpack and groundwater storage.
 Understanding these processes is crucial not only for scientific research but also for addressing the critical role water plays in human life, society, and ecosystem health.